Moving Euros to Sterling

 There are specialist currency exchange brokers that you can use – and their exchange rates will usually be better than the banks.
 On paper – the actual rates may not look much better at first glance – but a difference in the exchange rate of just 1 cent in the Euro on a €100,000 Euros transaction would save you a £1000 Euros.
 Not bad for a couple of phone calls and a bit of form filling .

-One company that we recommend that specialises in Foreign Currency Exchange is called Currency Solutions.
+Another currency exchange company in the UK that we recommend is called Currency Solutions.
 They are regulated and authorised by the UK Financial Services Authority and HM Revenue.
-They will carry out currency transfers from Euros to Sterling as well as most other major currencies.
+They can carry out currency transfers from Euros to Sterling as well as any other major currencies.
 You can make a no obligation enquiry about your currency requirements online here.

 If you prefer – you can telephone the Irish Links contact: Ernie Enver direct on 01 4311344 or on the UK number 0044 207 740 0000 .